xspize/brand-yourself-assessment/README.md

   <img src="https://github.com/xspize/xspize/blob/main/pictures/step_3.png?raw=true">
 </p>

 After having the logo in position with everything needed inside it.
 I then wrote the name of the company underneath it.
-Using the font __Anders__ as previously shown, size 49.
+Using the font __Anders__ size 49.
 I decided to highlight the initial letters ODY due to having them displayed in the logo itself.
 It looks good in terms of design.
 Underneath the words Odyssey I added Digital Design because I want people to see what the company is about.
 For this I use the font __Aven Bold__, size 11.

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/step_4.png?raw=true">